-Maas Group (ASX:MGH) … Why investors should keep a keen eye on it in FY24!
+Maas Group (ASX:MGH): Why investors should keep a keen eye on it in FY25!

 It is a tough time to be a construction company, but Maas Group (ASX:MGH) hasn’t fared that bad all things considered.
-This company, which still sits 50% above its IPO price, recorded a good FY23 result, which may see it break out of the stagnation the company’s share price has been in for much of the last 18 months.
+This company, which is roughly double its IPO price, recorded another good FY24 result, and investors took note of it.
+But the company is still very reasonably priced.

 Meet Maas Group